-All newly appointed employees to the Council shall be subject to a period of probation of not less than 3 months or more than 6 months.
-Further advice and information is included in the Probation Policy available from HR.
+All newly appointed employees to this Council shall be subject to a period of probation of not less than 3 months or more than 6 months.
 At the end of the probationary period and, subject to satisfactory performance, the employee will have their employment confirmed.